How to Dress for Allergy Season

 Oh great — it’s allergy season again.
 Nose red.
 Eyes watering.
-You can hardly breathe even a little bit.
+You can hardly breathe.
 Oh look — is that beloved Star Wars actor Oscar Isaac walking down the street in your direction?
 Is he …gesturing to you in a romantic way?
 No. It’s not even an adult man.
 It’s a child on a scooter.
 And he’s giving you the finger.

 It’s not your fault you can’t see clearly.
 Allergies are blurring your vision.

 Yes it’s true — allergies are back.
 As are the people who say they’re “fake,” to which you are entitled to respond, “You are fake.”
-I know that allergies are real because as I’m typing this, I don’t even know what words I’m typing, on account of the allergies blurring my vision and fogging up my brain.
+I know that allergies are real because as I’m typing this, I can’t tell what words I’m producing, on account of my blurred vision and foggy brain.
 Alligator.

 Beekeeper’s Outfit